Disability Resources for Students (DRS) recognizes disability as an aspect of diversity that is integral to society and to our campus community.

 - Documentation for Health Conditions

-- Schedule your Access Planning Meeting Once your myDRS New Student Application has been submitted, including your documentation, a DRS staff member with process it and contact you to schedule an Access Planning Meeting with a DRS counselor.
+- Schedule your Access Planning Meeting Once your myDRS New Student Application has been submitted, including your documentation, a DRS staff member will process it and contact you to schedule an Access Planning Meeting with a DRS counselor.
 NOTE: We will initiate the scheduling of this meeting after we have processed your application, typically you will hear from us within 3 business days of submission.

 - Prepare for/participate in the Access Planning Meeting (APM) The purpose of the Access Planning Meeting is to discuss with a DRS counselor your experience living with and learning with your disability and the kind of barriers you have or are experiencing.
 Through this interactive dialogue, the goal will be to identify appropriate accommodations/services that can be implemented to create equal access for you in the areas where there are or may be anticipated barriers.
 When the accommodations are established, the DRS counselor will share with you how the accommodation is requested and coordinated each quarter and everyone’s role in that process: the role of the DRS office, the role of the student, the role of the professor or Teaching Assistant’s, the role of a staff member within our campus community, etc.